saberone/docker-nginx-unit-hugo/README.md

 git submodule add user@myrepo.com:my_theme my_theme
 ```

-### Enabling Site Regeneration After GitHub Push
+### Enabling Site Regeneration After Gitlab Push

-If your content repository is stored in GitHub, your Hugo site can be automatically regenerated after a push.
+If your content repository is stored in Gitlab, your Hugo site can be automatically regenerated after a push.
 Simply
-[create a GitHub webhook](https://developer.github.com/webhooks/creating/) for your repository with the URL
+[Gitlab webhooks](https://gitlab.com/help/web_hooks/web_hooks/) for your repository with the URL

 `https://<host>/<prefix>/rebuild`